kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 \(2\) An ETOPS group 2 significant system is an ETOPS significant system that is not an ETOPS group 1 significant system.

-*Extended Operations (ETOPS)* means an airplane flight operation, other than an all-cargo operation in an airplane with more than two engines, during which a portion of the flight is conducted beyond a time threshold identified in part 121 or part 135 of this chapter that is determined using an approved one-engine-inoperative cruise speed under standard atmospheric conditions in still air.
+*Extended Operations (ETOPS)* means an airplane flight operation, other than an all-cargo operation in an airplane with more than two engines, during which a portion of the flight is conducted beyond a time threshold identified in part 121 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|part 135 of this chapter]] that is determined using an approved one-engine-inoperative cruise speed under standard atmospheric conditions in still air.

 *Extended over-water operation* means—